|PIES & CAKES

 Farm workers in the Granada area of Spain popularised it because it is such a thirst-quenching drink.
-The women would prepare the gazpacho in an earthenware pot, which kept the soup cool, for the male farm workers.
+The women would prepare the cool soup in an earthenware pot, which kept the soup cool, for the male farm workers.
 Like many Spanish recipes the ingredients were simple and widely available as local produce.

 The soup consists of ground garlic, olive oil, yesterday's stale bread, cucumber and peppers, a touch of vinegar and nuts.
 Originally pine nuts were used but when the Moors introduced almonds to Spain these replaced the pine nuts.